alex-chiu/austin-food-trucks/README.md

 # AustinFoodTrucks
-Website created for the class C S 329E, Elements of Web Programming
+Website created for C S 329E, Elements of Web Programming.
 Site is currently without a host.

 ## Features
 Showcases various food trucks located in Austin.
 Makes use of various basic elements of web development, such as HTML, CSS, JavaScript, PHP, MySQL, and AJAX.